cytoscape/cytoscape.js/md/style.md

 Padding:

 A padding defines an addition to a node's dimension.
 For example, `padding` adds to a node's outer (i.e. total) width and height.
-This can be used to add spacing around the label of `width: label; height: label;` nodes, or it can be used to add spacing between a compound node parent and its children.
+This can be used to add spacing between a compound node parent and its children.

 * **`padding`** : The amount of padding around all sides of the node.
 Either percentage or pixel value can be specified.
 For example, both `50%` and `50px` are acceptable values.
 By default, percentage padding is calculated as a percentage of node width.
 * **`padding-relative-to`** : Determines how padding is calculated if and only if the percentage unit is used.
 Accepts one of the keywords specified below.